galaxy oppressed by the cruelty of

 - Tempting Fate: Krrsantan growls at Aphra's father for doing this when he claims the first part of his plan will be "easy."
 Sure enough, his plan takes them to the former Rebel base on Yavin 4, which is crawling with Imperial soldiers.

 - Twofer Token Minority: Aphra is Asian and lesbian.

-- Villainous Friendship: Triple Zero and BT-1.
+- Triple Zero and BT-1.
 Also Cornelius Evazan and Ponda Baba.

 - We Will Meet Again: When parting ways with Aphra in Issue #12, Triple-Zero says "Until we meet again".
-When Aphra asks to make it a "Goodbye", he simply repeats what he said.
+When Aphra asks to make it a "Goodbye", he ominously repeats what he said.

 - You're Not My Father: Inverted.
 Vulaada suggests that she is Aphra's "ward", or adoptive daughter.
 Aphra angrily refuses to characterize their relationship like that.

 - Inverted in a sort of "Your Request For Approval Fills Me With Shame" in Issue # 7 — when Leia expresses disgust and terror at Triple Zero's brutality, he says she should be pleased by the efficiency and obedience he's displaying, qualities she had earlier complained that Luke and Han lack.
 She's shown to be disquieted by this.

 - At the end of Issue #25, Dr. Evazan states his admiration for Aphra, saying she's worse than he is.
 On top of everything else happening to her in that issue, Aphra is left in tears.